ewhitestorm/MusicLibrary/README_EN.md

 [На русском](https://github.com/ewhitestorm/MusicLibrary/blob/main/README.md)
 # MusicLibrary

-A small project "Music Library", which allows you to enter data about: music albums, artists, songs and see the result/statistics on a web page on a local server.
+The project "Music Library", which allows you to enter data about: music albums, artists, songs and see the result/statistics on a web page.

 #### Implementation:
   * [Python](https://www.python.org/)